romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

 A `hasMany though` association is often used to set up a many-to-many connection with another model.
 This association indicates that the declaring model can be matched with zero or more instances of another model by proceeding through a third model.

-`hasMany through` gives the same querying abilities as a regular `hasMany`, but without nested create functionality.
+`hasMany through` gives the same querying abilities as a regular `hasMany` but without nested create functionality.

 For example, consider a medical practice where patients make appointments to see physicians.
 The relevant association declarations could look like this: